kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/julia.typ

 == All roads lead to Rome

 In `python`, the intention of the language is to have only one obvious way to a solution.
 Although that is often violated and people dunk on their motto, it is still largely true.
 Creating modules, writing classes, and writing tests, they can all be done in a similar fashion.
 On the other hand, there are many ways to do the same thing in `julia`.
 We have seen the three different ways to build your package hierarchy, and the support of metaprogramming in `julia` together with multiple dispatch allows you to come with wild solutions to your problems.
+In general, I find the development experience in `julia` to be pretty liberal.

 == Type stability